 Open Lending Corporation (LPRO) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, May 9, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Open Lending Corporation ("Open Lending" or the "Company") (NASDAQ: LPRO ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., May 13, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Open Lending Corporation ("Open Lending" or the "Company") (NASDAQ: LPRO ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN OPEN LENDING CORPORATION (LPRO), CLICK HERE BEFORE JUNE 30, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN OPEN LENDING CORPORATION (LPRO), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JUNE 30, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?